• English

 Ricardo

-With 12.1 million monthly visits and an annual revenue of $22 million, Ricardo is one of Switzerland’s most popular B2C marketplace that also hosts C2C classifieds.
+With 12.2 million monthly visits and an annual revenue of $22.7 million, Ricardo is one of Switzerland’s most popular B2C marketplaces that also hosts C2C classifieds.
 Sellers offer a wide array of products here, including home decor, cars, jewellery, fashion, and even antiques and works of art.

 Ricardo allows sellers to put their products up for auctions, instant buys, or both.
 The exchange of payments and products takes place off-platform and sometimes in person, which means these transactions are very hard to trace.
 This way, sellers of fake products have a better opportunity to conduct their business.